avh4/elm-program-test/docs/cmds.md

 1. The page requests the list of lights
 1. The server responds with the list of lights and their current states
 1. The user clicks "Turn on" for the kitchen lights
-1. We expect that the page sends a request to the server with the correct values.
+1. We expect the page to send a request to the server with the correct values

 Here's what that test will look like in code: